UBC-InfoVis/2021-436V-tutorials/2_D3_Tutorial/2_D3_Tutorial.md

 Finally, to add the axis to the SVG, we need to specify the position in the DOM tree and then we have to *call* the axis function.

-We create an SVG group element as a selection and use the *call()* function to hand it off to the *xAxis* function.
+We create an SVG group element as a selection and use the `call()` function to hand it off to the *axis* function.
 All the axis elements are getting generated within that group.

 ```javascript
 // Draw the axis